 Hair loss is not a major sign of cheyletiellosis as it is in other parasitic skin conditions like mange, but scratching will increase thin and bald patches.

-Causes of Cheyletiellosis
+What Causes Cheyletiellosis in Cats?

 Cheyletiella mites are generally contracted during direct contact with an infested animal.
 This situation is most likely to occur in environments such as: